 Lead Research Assistant

-I am currently a doctoral candidate in the Centre for Medieval Studies at the University of Toronto, where I specialize in the political and economic history of late medieval Lucca.
+I hold a doctorate from the Centre for Medieval Studies at the University of Toronto, where I specialize in the political and economic history of late medieval Lucca.
 My dissertation uses the records of the gabella maggiore, the Lucchese customs tax, to contextualize the decision-making process of the city’s fiscal legislators at the end of the fourteenth century.
 Although my material differs vastly from sixteenth- and seventeenth-century censuses, I have tried to bring my zest for administrative documents to the Florentine ricerche at the core of the DECIMA project.
 Beginning in 2011, I helped transcribe and encode the 1561/2 data, and I am currently leading a team of RAs working on censuses from 1551 and 1632.
 My chapter in Mapping Space, Sense, and Movement in Florence focused on the role played by institutional landlords in the urban property market.

 I am a PhD student in History at the University of Toronto, where my work examines the relationship between humanism, Neoplatonism, and religion in the Italian Renaissance.
 Before coming to Toronto, I completed a BA in History from Northwestern University as well as a Masters of Divinity from Duke Divinity School.
 As part of the DECIMA team, I transcribe and enter data from the 1632 census records to chart who lived where in seventeenth-century Florence following the significant plague of 1630.